msprev/panzer/README.rst

    e.g. ``include-in-header: "`path/to/my/header`"``.

-``false`` plays a special role. ``false`` means that the pandoc command line option with the field's name, if set, should be unset. ``false`` can be used for both flags and key-value options (e.g.
+``false`` plays a special role. ``false`` means that the pandoc command line option with the field’s name, if set, should be unset. ``false`` can be used for both flags and key-value options (e.g.
 ``include-in-header: false``).